Swansea can end bad run says new manager Bradley

-LONDON Swansea City manager Bob Bradley will take heart from a previous successful relegation struggle as he battles to keep his new club in the Premier League, he said on Thursday.
+LONDON (Reuters) - Swansea City manager Bob Bradley will take heart from a previous successful relegation struggle as he battles to keep his new club in the Premier League, he said on Thursday.

 Bradley, the first American manager in the league, began his tenure with a 3-2 defeat away to Arsenal last weekend.